 You may opt out of receiving promotional communications from Lookout by using the unsubscribe link within each email.
 Although opt-out requests are usually processed immediately, please allow ten (10) business days for a removal request to be processed.
 Even after you opt out from receiving promotional messages from us, you will continue to receive transactional and product-related messages from us regarding Lookout Services.
-You can opt-out of some of these notification messages in your account settings.
+You can opt out of some of these notification messages in your account settings.

 c.
-Personalized Advertisements
+Personalised Advertisements

-You may be able to opt out of receiving certain personalized advertisements from companies who are members of the Network Advertising Initiative or who subscribe to the Digital Advertising Alliance's Self-Regulatory Principles for Online Behavioral Advertising.
-Please visit the Network Advertising Initiative Consumer Opt-Out Page or the Digital Advertising Alliance Opt-Out Page to opt out directly from providers who participate in those programs.
+You may be able to opt out of receiving certain personalised advertisements from companies who are members of the Network Advertising Initiative or who subscribe to the Digital Advertising Alliance's Self-Regulatory Principles for Online Behavioral Advertising.
+Please visit the Network Advertising Initiative Consumer Opt-Out Page or the Digital Advertising Alliance Opt-Out Page to opt out directly from providers who participate in those programmes.
 Lookout does not control or operate these tools or the choices that advertisers and others provide through these tools.

 When you delete location data through your account dashboard on Lookout.com, it is no longer linked to your account and is de-identified on our application production systems.

 Our policy is to retain personally identifiable information only as long as reasonably necessary to provide our products and services to you and others or as otherwise required for legal compliance purposes.
 We may delete your data if your account is inactive and as otherwise provided in our Terms of Service.
-Currently for Lookout Backup, our policy is to delete: (i) all Backup Data if you have not accessed our services for 90 consecutive days, or (ii) pictures and call history from your Backup Data if you have not upgraded to a Premium Subscription within 90-days after your Premium trial or if you have discontinued your Premium Subscription for 90 consecutive days.
+Currently for Lookout Backup, our policy is to delete: (i) all Backup Data if you have not accessed our services for 90 consecutive days, or (ii) pictures and call history from your Backup Data if you have not upgraded to a Premium Subscription within 90 days after your Premium trial or if you have discontinued your Premium Subscription for 90 consecutive days.
 We will generally notify you via the email address associated with your account before deleting your Backup Data.
 We may change that policy from time to time.

 If you comment on our blog or other public forums, you should be aware that any information you submit there can be read, collected, or used by other users of those blogs, and could be used to send you unsolicited messages.
 We are not responsible for the information you choose to submit in these blogs or for any content you receive as a result of sharing such information.